The Richard Daintree collection consists of 10 glass photographic plates depicting various people and places in Queensland between 1864 and 1870.

 In 1858 Daintree began to collaborate with French photographer Antoine Fauchery to produce monthly instalments of images showing life in the Victorian colony.
 This may have provided the model and inspiration for Daintree to later depict the lives of pioneering Queenslanders.

 Queensland was proclaimed as a separate colony from New South Wales on 10 December 1859.
 Northern Queensland opened for pastoral settlement from 1861.

-Daintree moved north, to the Kennedy District, north-east of Townsville, and settled at Maryvale station in 1864 with his wife and two children.
+Daintree moved north to the Kennedy District, north-east of Townsville.
+He settled at Maryvale station in 1864 with his wife and 2 children.

-Maryvale was one of three properties taken up by Hann & Co, a partnership between the Hann family, Richard Daintree, and two Melbourne financiers, Rivett Henry Bland and Edward Klingender, when the Kennedy district was first opened to squatters.
+Maryvale was one of 3 properties taken up by Hann & Co when the Kennedy district first opened to squatters.
+The company was a partnership between the Hann family, Richard Daintree and Melbourne financiers Rivett Henry Bland and Edward Klingender.

 A depression in the 1860s made life in north Queensland difficult.
 Daintree struggled to establish Maryvale, where the early flock of sheep had to be replaced with hardier cattle.

 Daintree managed Maryvale until 1870, always with an eye for the geological potential of the region.
 He conducted independent geological surveys and soon found the region was potentially rich with gold.

 In 1865 Daintree lobbied the Queensland Government for a formal geological survey of the Cape River region, but received no reply.
 Sections of his report appeared in the press and fuelled speculation about the gold-bearing potential of north Queensland.

 Daintree conducted several more explorations of the region.
 He discovered and named the Delaney and Etheridge rivers, along with their gold-bearing potential, as he also did at the Copperfield and Gilbert rivers.